oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

   ```
   <copy>cat ./SearchBar/SearchComponent.tsx</copy>
   ```
+>**Note:** Search for the keyword **fetch**, which means it is fetching the data from the API.
+This is a good indicator that the variables stored in the config file are nearby in the code.

   ```
   <copy>cat ./AI/ResponseComponent.tsx</copy>
   ```

 12. The Map component is updated with the information pulled from the customer fetch sequence to set the map coordinates to the coordinates pulled from the AutoREST of the Customer API.
-Investigate this in the App.tsx file for better understanding.
-This should give you a general understanding of how the APIs are used in the MovieStreamAI app.
+Investigate this in the **App.tsx** file for better understanding of the Open-Source Mapping.
+- This should give you a general understanding of how the APIs are used in the MovieStreamAI app.

 You may now proceed to the next lab.